 On May 29, 2023, the group's management purchased 100% of "Fancy Foods Company for Food Industries S.A.E.".
-The deal was closed on June 13, 2023, through registering the sale and transfer of "Fancy Foods Company for Food Industries S.A.E." purchased shares to "Edita Food Industries S.A.E" before the EGX in accordance with the applicable laws and regulations.
-The group management completed the fair value study for identified assets and liabilities related to the acquisition of "Fancy Foods Company for Food Industries S.A.E." at date of acquisition of "Fancy Foods Company for Food Industries S.A.E.".
+The deal was closed on June 13, 2023, through registering the sale and transfer of "Fancy Foods Company for Food Industries S.A.E." purchased shares to "Edita Food Industries S.A.E." before the EGX in accordance with the applicable laws and regulations.
+The group management completed the fair value study for identified assets and liabilities related to the acquisition of "Fancy Foods Company for Food Industries S.A.E." and revaluation of goodwill and intangible assets at date of acquisition of "Fancy Foods Company for Food Industries S.A.E.".